quangdai1406/quangdai1406.github.io/index.md

 Wine-making is a messy process.
 Thousands of grapes must be crushed in a winery using heavy machinery to create wine.
-Through this process, grape debris, including grape stems, juice, and skins, can fall onto the

-oor and create a messy and sticky environment.
+Through this process, grape debris, including grape stems, juice, and skins, can fall onto the floor and create a messy and sticky environment.
 Currently, this mess is cleaned by using a high powered hose to spray the debris down a drain because it is the easiest and most monetarily ecient way to do so.
 This process, however, wastes a signicant amount of water which is costly to the environment.
 Although water is used in other parts of the wine-making process, cleaning